joeypiccola/updatereporting_win/README.md

 ### wsusscn2.cab

 This module leverages a current copy of the Windows Update offline scan file.
 This file can be downloaded via http://go.microsoft.com/fwlink/?LinkID=74689.
 It is suggested to download this ~200MB file and host it internally vs. devising a way to pull it form the Internet for each puppet node.

+**Note**: The parameter `wsusscn_url` is not intended to be used with the http://go.microsoft.com/fwlink/?LinkID=74689 URL.
+The underlying script expects a URL with a `.cab` file.

 ## How it works